pervoj/pervoj/README.md

 </p>
 <br>

-My name is <strong>Vojtěch Perník</strong> and I'm 15 years old.
-I&nbsp;like to use a nickname <strong>pervoj</strong>.
-I&nbsp;am from Czech Republic.
-My big hobby is programming.
-I&nbsp; can program in Java, PHP, JavaScript, Python and Vala.
-I&nbsp;am Linux user.
+I'm **Vojtěch Perník**, a young programmer from Czechia, who likes to use a nickname **pervoj**.
+I can program in Vala, JavaScript, Python, Java and PHP.
+I love the vision of open source software and also all my projects are open source and can be found here on GitHub.
+I also completely switched to Linux in 2020 and now I am using Fedora.

 <p align="center">
   <a href="mailto:info@pervoj.cz">